 Even if some cabins are empty a cruise line may not be able to sell them to you

-A cruise ship is considered at maximum capacity when there are twice as many people as cabins on the ship.
+A cruise ship is considered at full capacity when there are twice as many people as cabins on the ship.
 Since a portion of cabins can house more than 2 passengers, many cruise ships operate at over 100% capacity.
 The target goal for cruise lines is around 107% capacity.

 Why do some cabins magically become available before a cruise?

 By waiting to see what cabins are unsold when booking a cruise you are also taking a risk here.
 You could easily end up with the stateroom in a noisy area or a highly undesirable location.
 Of course there is always a chance you could end up with a very nice cabin, but it’s a bit of a gamble.

 How to find those unsold rooms on a cruise ship